sanhozay/PilotLog/README.md

 In addition to the web interface, flight details can also be downloaded in XML or CSV format.
 The latter is easily imported into a spreadsheet.

-Should you prefer to write your own web application, PilotLog also provides various web service endpoints that return JSON.
-These can be consumed by web applications using Javascript libraries such as jQuery, React or Angular.js.

 ## Prerequistes

 PilotLog requires Flightgear 2017.1.0 or later because prior versions do not handle the